rchillyard/LaScala/README.md

 ## Revision History

+Version 1.0.1 is almost ready to be fixed.
+It has the following enhancements/fixes:
+* updates/fixes to the Renderable trait and classes which support more general Renderables, such as Traversable, Option, Try, Either -- these are available via implicits;
+* a pair of traits called RenderableFunction and Closure -- these are used to enhance the ability to debug complex systems of functions (which are otherwise more or less opaque);

 As of Jan 4th 2017, version 1.0.0 has been fixed (no more 1.0.0-SNAPSHOT).
 Future revisions will be via a Development Branch and Pull Request.